hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 The `kubelet_identity` block supports the following:

-* `client_id` - (Required) The Client ID of the user-defined Managed Identity to be assigned to the Kubelets.
+* `client_id` - (Optional) The Client ID of the user-defined Managed Identity to be assigned to the Kubelets.
 If not specified a Managed Identity is created automatically.

-* `object_id` - (Required) The Object ID of the user-defined Managed Identity assigned to the Kubelets.If not specified a Managed Identity is created automatically.
+* `object_id` - (Optional) The Object ID of the user-defined Managed Identity assigned to the Kubelets.If not specified a Managed Identity is created automatically.

-* `user_assigned_identity_id` - (Required) The ID of the User Assigned Identity assigned to the Kubelets.
+* `user_assigned_identity_id` - (Optional) The ID of the User Assigned Identity assigned to the Kubelets.
 If not specified a Managed Identity is created automatically.

 -> **NOTE:** When `kubelet_identity` is enabled - The `type` field in the `identity` block must be set to `UserAssigned` and `identity_ids` must be set.